nmorse/pounce_v0/README.md

-# Pounce, a concatenative programming language v0
+# Pounce (discontinued), a concatenative programming language v0

-### New work on the Pounce language has moved to @pounce-lang
+### See @pounce-lang for new development of the Pounce programming language
 [pounce-lang repo](https://github.com/pounce-lang) has a core language npm package and a few other supporting, learning, documenting and exhibiting projects.

 ## This repo is now an archive of the initial Version 0